-Here is what’s new and changing effective August 1, 2018.
+Here is what’s new and changing for FY 2019.
 Refer to the FY 2019 Summary of Medical Benefits for a more detailed look at medical plan features and covered services.

 Medical Cost Increases